Puls 8

 Puls 8 is a privately owned TV channel in German-speaking Switzerland, owned by the German media group ProSiebenSat.1 Media.
-The channel is based on the concept of Puls 4 in Austria, and it had started its broadcast on 8 October 2015 at 8pm.
-Its first program were the movie Star Trek.
+The channel is based on the concept of Puls 4 in Austria, and began broadcasting on 8 October 2015 at 8pm.
+Its first program was the movie Star Trek.

-The name of the channel refers to the start of the primetime at 8 pm.
+The 8 in the name of the channel refers to the start of the primetime schedule at 8 pm.